 Maintain accurate examination records for the analysis of evidence to support written reports.
 Document findings and conclusions in written reports.

 Testify in court as an expert witness.

-May assist with training for local and regional law enforcement agencies and members of the judicial system.
+Provide training for local and regional law enforcement agencies and members of the judicial system.